Master of Science in Applied Nutrition — Frequently Asked Questions

 Students do not need to have a bachelor’s in nutrition to apply to this program.
 As with any program, prior experience is valuable and improves your chances at admission.
 However, the M.S. in Applied Nutrition program does not require previous experience in nutrition to be admitted, nor has it found that previous experience is necessary to be successful in earning your MSAN degree.

-If you are currently an Registered Dietitian (RD), the University of New England’s M.S. in Applied Nutrition can provide you with a graduate level education that will increase and diversify your knowledge in the field of nutrition, as well as help keep you competitive and current in the job market.
-There are RDs enrolled in the M.S. of Applied Nutrition that are interested in continuing their academic career to deepen their knowledge, build new skills and enhance their professional practice.
+If you are currently a Registered Dietitian (RD), the University of New England’s M.S. in Applied Nutrition can provide you with a graduate-level education that will increase and diversify your knowledge in the field of nutrition, as well as fulfill continuing education units (CEU) for registration and licensure through the U.S. Commission of Dietetic Registration (CDR).